awenovations/aura/README.md

 # Aura Design System

-This is the aura design system, it based on tokens exported from this figma file: https://www.figma.com/design/i5CXFfXXR2O92au3MPmYcP/Tokens?t=DN8AuEmLa6rUEgga-0
+This is the aura design system, it based on tokens exported from this figma file: https://www.figma.com/design/rm5Wj9BOHd6qPaZfgspeBy/Aura-Design-System?node-id=0-1&t=pLCSXoRBcVVurliQ-0

 ### Storybook

+You can view the storybook on github pages here: https://awenovations.github.io/aura/

 You can view the components in the design system by opening storybook: